NYULibraries/primo-explore-custom-requests/README.md

 * `item`: Record data. `$ctrl.item` object from the `<prm-location-items>` component.
 * `config`: The configuration object itself for internal references.

-Functions should be pure and returns an `Array` of `Boolean`s that correspond to each element in `items`.
+Functions should have no side-effects and return an `Array` of `Boolean`s that correspond to each element in `items`.
 For example, to hide the default request actions of only the second of three holdings, return `[false, true, false]`.

 ```js
 {